Gears and technology representing engineering

 Course Conclusion & Final Capstone Project

-Synthesize all the information learned during the course to conduct the design process for a given problem.
+Synthesize all the information learned during the course to implement the design process for a given problem.
 Choose one of four options, centering on one engineering specialty.

 Northwestern pre-college online student